 The Department of Electrical and Computer Engineering coordinates the program in Audio and Music Engineering.
 Currently the Bachelor of Science and a Minor in AME are offered.
+A Bachelor of Arts major in AME is not offered, however it is possible to complete a Bachelor of Arts in Engineering Science with a program focus on Audio and Music Engineering.
 The MSEE and Ph.D. degrees with a concentration and research in Acoustics, Audio and Music Signal Processing are available through the ECE Department as well.
 AME students may choose to earn a Master of Science degree in Electrical Engineering with as little as one additional year of study following completion of the AME BS program.
 Participation in the GEAR (Graduate Engineering at Rochester) program is open to all incoming First Years.
 If accepted into this program, an undergraduate is assured admission to the EE masters program provided an undergraduate GPA of 3.3 is achieved in their undergraduate studies.